-A. We are not sure why soluble aspirin has never caught on in this country as it has in Europe (by the brand names Aspro and Disprin).
+A. We are not sure why soluble aspirin has never caught on in the United States the way it has it has in Europe, Australia and New Zealand (by the brand names Aspro and Disprin).
 Dissolvable aspirin is available in the U.S. only in combination products such as Alka-Seltzer or BC Powder.

 There is more information on aspirin in our free Guide to Key Aspirin Information.